Gun truck: Iraq War

 Fully armored M1114s and factory-built add-on-armor kits for the Humvee light utility vehicles were arriving in quantity by the end of 2004, and the cab armor kits for fleet of 5-ton trucks, M915 tractors and Heavy Equipment Transport Systems began arriving the next year.
 Priority of the M1114s went to Iraq-based escort units while the Kuwait-based truck companies that had to drive all across Iraq received the add-on-armor kits until more M1114s arrived.
 The soldiers appreciated the much needed armored protection but the extra weight of the add-on-armor kits reduced the Humvee's acceleration and speed substantially.
 The suspension and power train wore out quickly.
 The modified heavier vehicle's sluggishness could not match the maneuverability of the insurgent's vehicles.
 By the Palm Sunday Ambush (see Lee Ann Hester) on March 20, 2005, all vehicles on the road had some form of armor whether improvised or factory built.
 After suffering high losses during this ambush, with no Americans killed, the insurgents turned to IEDs as their primary weapon of choice.

 The appearance of the explosively formed projectile required additional fragmentary armor added to the M1114s, which over-taxed their power trains and suspension systems.
 The improved M1151 Up-armored HMMWV became the escort platform of choice along with the 5-ton gun trucks until the MRAPs began replacing them in 2008.
 The Heavy Equipment Transporter proved to be the most survivable vehicle on the road because of its height, so Kuwait-based units began sending them out ahead of the convoy looking for IEDs.

 The Army Transportation Museum preserved several examples of Iraq and Afghanistan gun trucks.
 It has a Hill Billy armor 5-ton gun truck from Iraq, HMMWV with prototype add-on-armor kit, M1114 that survived an IED blast in Afghanistan, a LLNL 5-ton gun truck "Ace of Spades" from Iraq, two MRAPs, a M915 and Heavy Equipment Transporter with cab armor kits from Iraq, and a "Frankenstein" cab armor kit for the M939 5-ton truck.
 The Airman Heritage Museum also preserved a Hill Billy armor 5-ton gun truck from Iraq.
 The 1st Cavalry Museum brought back the last MRAP of the last convoy to cross the border from Iraq.

 Colombia

-Colombian Army have several guns trucks based on the M35 2-1/2 ton cargo truck, locally named as "Meteoro", are trucks with indigenous armour and two M2 heavy machine guns.
+The Colombian Army have several guns trucks based on the M35 2-1/2 ton cargo truck, locally named as "Meteoro", which are trucks with indigenous armour and two M2 heavy machine guns.
 Other models of trucks are modified to similar specification.
 These gun trucks are used for convoy protection and checkpoints against the guerrillas.